- Best universities in

-For the first time, Times Higher Education has produced a student-focused ranking to determine the best universities for teaching across eight countries in Europe.
+Times Higher Education has produced a student-focused ranking to determine the best universities for teaching across Europe.

-Instead of placing a focus on research output and quality, as many international university rankings do, the 2018 Europe Teaching Rankings serves as a pilot ranking to determine the best universities for teaching quality and learning opportunities for students.
+Instead of placing a focus on research output and quality, as many international university rankings do, the 2019 Europe Teaching Rankings determines the best universities for teaching quality and learning opportunities for students.

-One of the key components of the ranking was THE's first ever European Student Survey, taken by more than 30,000 university students in eight countries.
+One of the key components of the ranking was THE's European Student Survey, taken by 125,000 university students in 18 countries across Europe.
 Students rated their university on a scale of zero to 10 across a number of aspects of their university life, including collaborative learning, critical thinking and application of learning to the real world.

-The Student Survey accounted for 50 per cent of the university’s final scores and fed into seven of the 13 performance indicators used to rank the institutions.
+The Student Survey accounted for 45 per cent of the university’s final scores and fed into six of the 14 performance indicators used to rank the institutions.
 To view the full methodology and all of the questions asked in the Student Survey click here.